StackStorm/st2docs/docs/source/actions.rst

    # If you want to add a trace tag to execution when you run it, you can use:
    st2 run core.local cmd=date --trace-tag="simple-date-check-`date +%s`"

-Modification in action delete API
+Modification in Action Delete API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |st2| offers functionality to delete actions/workflows by invoking API.
 Previously this API